The 5 most common rock climbing injuries and how to avoid them

 Painful as it is, there are several steps you can take to lower the risk of suffering a finger pulley injury.

 You should conduct a thorough warm-up before climbing, especially if you’re an outdoor climber.
-This warm-up could take the form of jogging, cycling, or jumping rope for around 20 to 30 minutes.
+This warm-up could take the form of jogging, cycling, or jumping rope for around 20 to 30 minutes and can help increase the flexibility of the finger flexor tendons, which allows them to absorb more force.

 You should also carry out some dynamic stretches followed by a few easy climbs to practise your grip.
 And don’t forget about static stretches, such as the prayer stretch, or finger flexor stretch.
-This article from Climbing Magazine explains why these stretches are important and how to perform them.

 Paying attention to your footwork and climbing with your hips pressed into the wall will help you avoid over-gripping and reduce the stress you place on your pulleys.